 1. Surround yourself with people who can support your dream.

-3. Rejoice with your friends and family when they succeed and ask them to guide you towards your dream because life is simply a circle, we simply keep going round in circles, supporting or hurting each other.
+3. Rejoice with your friends and family when they succeed and ask them to guide you toward your dream because life is simply a circle, we simply keep going around in circles, supporting or hurting each other.
 What’s your choice?
 Do you want to make your dream or break your dream?
 I think I know what the answer is, so see you in the dream world.